facebookarchive/Stack-RNN/README.md

 # Stack RNN
 Stack RNN is a project gathering the code from the paper *Inferring Algorithmic Patterns with Stack-Augmented Recurrent Nets* by Armand Joulin and Tomas Mikolov ([pdf](http://arxiv.org/abs/1503.01007)).
+In this research project, we focus on extending Recurrent Neural Networks (RNN) with a stack to allow them to learn sequences which require some form of persistent memory.

 Most of the experiments shown in the paper can be reproduced by running the script `script_tasks.sh`.

 We also include the code to reproduce the experiement on language modeling.